2010030024-VEGESH/OpenINApp_VoiceClone/README.md

 #This will:

-. create conda environment with minimal dependencies specified . activate the environment
+<li>. create conda environment with minimal dependencies specified</li>
+. activate the environment
 . install pytorch with the command provided here: https://pytorch.org/get-started/locally/ . clone tortoise-tts